JBShady/COD5-Remastered/README.md

 * Hellhounds are now actually invincible while they are spawning in before they are visible
 * Mid-round hellhounds count towards the total zombie count
 * Mid-round hellhounds have an additional failsafe if they glitch outside the map, automatically despawn after not hitting the player for a long time while also being near the end of the round
+* Fixed incomplete implentation of reduced graphic content setting so that now all gore and crawlers are disabled when using this setting, similar to Black Ops I
 * Fixed potential scripting leak when zombies rise out of ground
+* Removed checks for if playing German build of the game that disable extra gore in zombiemode

 ### HUD
 * Damage indicators only fully fade when player is actually at 100% health